Peoples & Places | China - People Exchange

 Now, after visiting China, I wonder what the definition of “the other side of the world” is – so typical of us living on “this side of the world” to look at China in that vague, and very often undermining way.
 By the way, who decides which side of the world is … the other side?

-The other day, when I listened to a podcast “Radio correspondents China” on Swedish radio, I heard that according to the Democracy Perception Index, the annual study that measures citizens’ perceptions of democracy in their respective countries, more countries hold a positive view of China than the US now.
-This research is from April 2025 and is quite an extensive one, i.e. more than 100,000 people participated from 100 countries in the world.
+According to the Democracy Perception Index, an annual study that measures citizens’ perceptions of democracy in their respective countries, more countries hold a positive view of China than the US.
+This research, conducted in April 2025, is quite extensive, with more than 100,000 people from 100 countries participating worldwide.

 Looking at the Charts in the mentioned DPI, China is on the plus side and the USA is on the minus side.
 So, China has “jumped over” the West.